ravi0130/azure-avs-microhack/README.md

 After the BICEP deployment concludes successfully, the following has been deployed into your subscription:

-- A resource group named **azure-avs-microhack-rg** containing :
+- A resource group named **azure-avs-microhack-user-XX-rg** containing :
   - A VNET with a Gateway subnet, a Jumpbox subnet and an Azure Bastion subnet.
   - In each of those subnets :
-    - An Express Route gateway,
+    - A VPN gateway connected to proctor gateway,
     - A Windows Server Jumbox,
     - A bastion host.